 Can we talk recycling?
-Every year Minnesotan's buy more than 2 billion aluminum beverage cans.
-An astounding 60 percent of those cans are tossed in the garbage; that's 3.6 million cans thrown away every day.
-Stop by the Eco Experience to see a visually stunning aluminum can exhibit.
-You'll learn why recycling is important and how it helps create local jobs.
+Even with recycling, Minnesotan's still throw away more than 700 thousand tons of paper every year.
+That's equal to 40 pounds of paper tossed in the garbage every second!
+All this paper could be recycled or composted.
+Stop by the Eco Experience to see a visually stunning paper exhibit.
+You'll learn why recycling and composting is important and how it helps create local jobs.
 Yes, we can recycle more!

 Old and new materials, each good in their own way.
 The era of single-use and toxic materials is on the way out.
 The U of M Center for Sustainable Polymers will explain how green chemistry and engineering are reducing toxicity and waste in manufacturing.
 ReUse Minnesota will demonstrate the opportunities in our state to repair, share, and reuse everyday items.

 Movies and presentations.
 The Sustainability Stage is our little place for shows and demonstrations.
 You'll find experts, leaders in sustainability, and youth presenting on their solutions and ideas.